“The project”, Phase 1 - inheriting a mess

-With a bit of breathing space earned, and so many things that were bad that could be fixed at every level of the system, the next thing was for the developers to get their heads together over zoom and build a prioritized debt backlog in Trello.
+With a bit of breathing space earned, and so many things that were bad that could be fixed at every level of the system, the next thing was for the developers to get their heads together over Zoom and build a prioritized “debt backlog” in Trello.
 Your team can use whatever works for them, but keep it lightweight.
 This was huge for morale.
-Just knowing that there was no a plan for getting from where we were to something that would be a pleasure to work on, and that there was the backing of the organisation immediately made everyone feel better.
+Just knowing that there was now a plan for getting from where we were to something that would be a pleasure to work on, and that there was the backing of the organisation immediately made everyone feel better.
 Can you say “staff retention”?!

 Let the debt linger for too long and your best people will leave.
 Make no mistake; great programmers don’t need to waste their time working on terminally broken projects that ship little value.
 One of our best developers nearly left because of friction with the organisation for trying to make things better.

 As per the new tech debt plan in Trello the next thing was to start rearranging some of the code and micro-service organisational choices, this requires assistance and interaction with “DevOps” and operations people as it touches infrastructure and build system changes.
 Picking an area that would prove our ability to make these changes was critical.
 A couple of sprints later and this concept was proven and we had a base for making any changes we needed to from there on.
 Now that the ball is rolling, the team is enabled to mould the system into a high quality well tested codebase that can support the business needs for agility and value delivery for many years to come.
 It would now be hard to stop it getting there.